Matcha: Mitigating Graph Structure Shifts with Test-Time Adaptation: Analysis

 \subsection{Adapting {\gammanicknames} to restore representations}

 To mitigate the representation degradation caused by structure shifts, it becomes essential to adjust the featurizer of GNNs.
 In the following Proposition \ref{prop:adapt}, we demonstrate that the degraded node representations due to structure shifts can be restored by adapting $\gamma$, the {\gammanickname}.
 This is because $\gamma$ determines the way to combine a node's own attributes with its neighbors in GNNs.
-It is important to note that although our theory focuses on single-layer GCNs, a wide range of GNN models possess similar parameters for adaptation, e.g., the general PageRank parameters in GPRGNN \citep{gprgnn}, teleport probability in APPNP \citep{appnp}, layer aggregation in JKNet \citep{jk}, etc.
+Notice that although our theory mainly focuses on single-layer GCNs, a wide range of GNN models possess similar parameters for adaptation, e.g., the general PageRank parameters in GPRGNN \citep{gprgnn}, teleport probability in APPNP \citep{appnp}, layer aggregation in JKNet \citep{jk}.
+We extend our analysis to multi-hop GCNs in Appendix \ref{appendix:multi-hop}.

-\begin{proposition}[Adapting $\gamma$] Under the same learning setting as Proposition \ref{prop:structure}, adapting the source $\gamma_S$ to the optimal $\gamma_T = d_T(2 h_T - 1)$ on the target graph can alleviate the representation degradation and improve the target classification accuracy by $\Theta( (\Delta h)^2 + (\Delta d)^2)$. \end{proposition} Proposition \ref{prop:adapt} indicates that the optimal $\gamma$ depends on both node degree $d$ and homophily $h$.
+\begin{restatable}[Adapting $\gamma$]{proposition}{propadapt} Under the same learning setting as Proposition \ref{prop:structure}, adapting the source $\gamma_S$ to the optimal $\gamma_T = d_T(2 h_T - 1)$ on the target graph can alleviate the representation degradation and improve the target classification accuracy by $\Theta( (\Delta h)^2 + (\Delta d)^2)$. \end{restatable}

+Proposition \ref{prop:adapt} indicates that the optimal $\gamma$ depends on both node degree $d$ and homophily $h$.
 For instance, consider a source graph with $h_S = 1$ and $d_S = 10$.
 In this case, the optimal featurizer assigns equal weight to the node itself and each of its neighbors, resulting in optimal $\gamma_S = 10$.
 However, when the target graph's degree remains unchanged but the homophily decreases to $h_T = 0.5$, where each node’s neighbors are equally likely to be positive or negative, the neighbors no longer provide reliable information for node classification, leading to an optimal $\gamma_T = 0$.
 Similarly, when the homophily remains the same, but the target graph's degree is reduced to $d_T = 1$, $\gamma_S$ overemphasizes the neighbor's representation by placing excessive weight on it, whereas the optimal $\gamma_T$ in this case would be 1.
+A visualization of these examples are given in Appendix \ref{appendix:vis2}.